neighborland/pres/README.md

 end
 ```

-This makes it easy to create presenters inline in a view:
+Then you can create presenters inline in a view:

 ```haml
 - present(@doge) do |doge|